CIS-Team/DataScience-Squad/README.md

 # **▶What is Data Science?**

-📌 Data science has emerged in the last few years as a new profession that combines several disciplines, such as statistics, data analysis, machine learning, and others.
-The goal of data science is to extract knowledge or insights from data in various forms, either structured or unstructured, which is like data mining.
+📌 Data science has emerged in the last few years as a new profession that combines several disciplines, such as statistics, data analysis, &emsp;&emsp; machine learning, and others.
+The goal of data science is to extract knowledge or insights from data in various forms, either structured &emsp;&emsp; or unstructured, which is like data mining.
 After you collect a large enough volume of data, patterns emerge.
 Then, data scientists use learning algorithms on these patterns.
-Data science uses machine learning and AI to process bigdata.
+Data science uses machine &emsp;&emsp; learning and AI to process bigdata.

 # **▶What are we going to learn?**
 ## **📌 Mathematics,statistics and probability**
- &emsp;&emsp;&emsp; Because this is the basis by which you will understand the data and understand how to build machine learning Algorithms and how to &emsp;&emsp;&emsp work with them.
+ &emsp;&emsp;&emsp; Because this is the basis by which you will understand the data and understand how to build machine learning Algorithms and how to &emsp;&emsp;&emsp; work with them.

 ## **📌 Data Analysis**
  &emsp;&emsp;&emsp; you will use programming languages, tools and techniques to answer this question "What happened?"